Articles about The Gospel

 Is God a False Minister?

-Summary: John Ritenbaugh exposes the deplorable contraditions in the arguments of those who advocate doctrinal change.
-By their reasoning, they portray God as 'a confused and false minister who lacks the power to instruct his chosen leaders to 'get it right."
+Summary: John Ritenbaugh exposes the deplorable contradictions in the arguments of those who advocate doctrinal change.
+By their reasoning, they portray God as a confused and false minister who lacks the power to instruct his chosen leaders to "get it right."
 But that is not the way the Bible portrays Him!

 Is Heaven the Reward of the Saved?

 Summary: Most of Christianity believes humans go to heaven or hell after death, but is this so?
-John Plunkett contends that this belief does not originate in the Bible—and in fact, the Bible reveals a very different Christian destiny.
+This belief does not originate in the Bible—and in fact, the Bible reveals a very different Christian destiny.

 Is the Kingdom of God Within You?